Also known as:

 Colour Adult:

 Male-black crown to area below eyes; dark brown upperparts; blue/green rump; turquoise/blue face and underparts; orange/red undertail coverts widely margined white; golden/yellow lesser, inner median, and inner secondary wing coverts; olive/green tail wide tipped with blue/white.
-Bill blue/grey tipped with darker grey.
+Beak blue/grey tipped with darker grey.
 Eye dark brown.
 Female-dull green in colour; grey/brown forehead, crown, and forecheeks; pink/grey undertail coverts margined with white; underwing stripe yellow/white.

 Colour Juvenile: